codsen/codsen/packages/util-array-object-or-both/readme.md

 function myPrecious (input, opts) {
   // blablabla
 }
-// now you want to check your options object, is it still valid after users has laid their sticky paws on it:
+// now you want to check your options object, is it still valid after users have laid their sticky paws on it:
 // define defaults:
 let defaults = {
   lalala: null,